Aronnax9000/Vega816/README.md

 The priority is encoded as a three bit number and placed on outputs Y0-Y2, where it may be used to rewrite the address of the vector pull.
 For example, the Vector Pull Rewrite Shim (described above) will add the offset on Y0-Y2, multiplied by two, to the low byte of the vector pull.

 IRQs received from DMA channel 0 and intended for CPU A or CPU B will be routed to those CPUs.
 For DMA channel 1, the situation is reversed: IRQs which DMA channel 1 intended for CPU A will be routed to CPU B, and vice versa.
-This architecture mirrors the concept of each DMA channel being the home channel for a particular processor.

 ## DMA Controller